How to Optimize Title Tags for SEO

-Title tag optimization not only enhances your website’s SEO but also its usability and conversions.
-In a search result, the very first thing to meet the eye is the blue line (the title tag) with bolded keywords.
-Since your title tag is one option among many in search results, you need to put high priority on your title tag content so that it woos your audience to click through to your website.
+Title tag optimization not only enhances your website's SEO but also its usability and conversions.
+In a search result, the very first thing to meet the eye is the blue line (the title tag).
+Since your title tag is one option among many in search results, you need to put a high priority on your title tag content so that it woos your audience to click through to your website.

 The following are some tips to optimize your website's title tag:

 1. Brand Your Title Tag: